-The popularity of reality television about house flipping has conceived something of an unrealistic perspective on precisely what flipping houses necessitates.
+One major problem with house flipping is its unchecked popularity.
+Due to television shows and social media, house flipping has conceived something of an unrealistic perspective on precisely what flipping houses necessitates.
 While it is feasible to purchase, remodel, and re-sell a residential property quickly and profitably, often there are complications or unanticipated impediments that must be overcome along the way.

 For instance, houses that are under construction are prone to crimes because they are regularly targeted by thieves and vandals more as compared to other properties, therefore resulting in unwanted expenses.
 Bad weather, burst pipes, and any number of other unforeseen events could end in costly repairs that were not covered in the original budget.
 For this reason, house flippers need to be ready not only for when things work out fine but for the substantial likelihood that something will go wrong.